top of page

 3. Animal vs. plant proteins: trade-offs, evidence, and strategies

-4. Timing, distribution, and synergistic lifestyle factors (exercise, sleep)
+4. Timing, distribution, and lifestyle factors (exercise, sleep)

 5. Risks of overdoing protein or poor sources